syl20bnr/spacemacs/README.md

    If you are running in terminal you'll also need to change font settings of your terminal.

 4. Launch Emacs.
 Spacemacs will automatically install the packages it requires.
+Finally, restart Emacs to complete the installation.

-   If you get an error regarding package downloads then you may try to disable the HTTPS protocol by starting Emacs with
+**Note:** If you get an error regarding package downloads then you may try to disable the HTTPS protocol by starting Emacs with

    ```sh
    emacs --insecure
    ```

-   Or you can set the `dotspacemacs-elpa-https` to `nil` in your dotfile to remove the need to start Emacs with `--insecure` argument.
+   Or you can set the `dotspacemacs-elpa-https` to `nil` in your dotfile `~/.spacemacs` to remove the need to start Emacs with `--insecure` argument.
 You may wish to clear out your `.emacs.d/elpa` directory before doing this, so that any corrupted packages you may have downloaded will be re-installed.

-5. Restart Emacs to complete the installation.
+**Note:** `error: Package 'package-build-' is unavailable` may occur due to heavy network taffic.
+   You can fix it by setting the `dotspacemacs-elpa-timeout` to `70` in your dotfile.

+**Note:** `Warning (bytecomp)` and other compilation warnings are perfectly normal.
+If curious, you can find out why these occur [here](https://github.com/quelpa/quelpa/issues/90#issuecomment-137982713).

 If the mode-line turns red then be sure to consult the [FAQ][FAQ.org].